MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Support for [central reporting](../reports-aip.md) for the Azure Information Protection analytics feature announced at Microsoft Ignite.

+- Excel now also supports [visual marking](configure-policy-markings.md)s in different colors.

 **Fixes**:

 - The Azure Information Protection client no longer excludes .msg, .rar, and .zip file name extensions for File Explorer (right-click) and PowerShell commands.
 However, these file name extensions remain excluded by default for the scanner.

+- The advanced client setting, **RunPolicyInBackground**, which [turns on classification to run continuously in the background](client-admin-guide-customizations.md#turn-on-classification-to-run-continuously-in-the-background) works as documented.

 - The Azure Information Protection client can unprotect multiple files (multi-select and a folder that contains protected files) when you use File Explorer, right-click.

+- For Excel:

+    - Visual markings are now applied if you save the spreadsheet while editing a cell.

+    - Excel 2010: When a spreadsheet is protected by using the Co-Author [permission level](configure-usage-rights.md#rights-included-in-permissions-levels), the **Delete Label** button is now available when you right-click the file and choose **Classify and Protect**.

+- The advanced client settings for **ExternalContentMarkingToRemove**, which can [remove headers and footers from other labeling solutions](lient-admin-guide-customizationsmd#remove-headers-and-footers-from-other-labeling-solutions) now supports custom layouts.

+- The Azure Information Protection viewer no longer crashes if you try to open a file that doesn't have read permissions for your account.

 ## Version 1.37.19.0